TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-02-04-attack-of-the-zip.md

 #### Overview of Zip Slip

-{# {% image "assets/anya-point.jpg", "w-50 floatr1-md", "Directory traversal for ../../app/flag.txt, as demonstrated by Anya." %} #}

 **Zip Slip** is a fancy name for [directory traversal](https://cwe.mitre.org/data/definitions/22.html) but applied to zip uploads.
-The idea is to *escape* a directory by visiting parent directories using `../` (or `..\\` on Windows).
+The idea is to *escape* a directory by visiting parent directories through `../` (or `..\\` on Windows).
 This allows unauthorised access to files and directories by exploiting the lack of *proper input validation* in file path parameters.

+Let's look at an example.

 A typical zip file may look like this: